r-lib/slider/tests/testthat/_snaps/hop-vec.md

       }, .ptype = NULL)
     Condition
       Error:
+      i In index: 1
       !
-In iteration 1, the result of `.f` had size 0, not 1.
+The result of `.f` must have size 1, not 0.